PROJECT HAIL MARY

 Do I believe that Rocky can make a 5km metal chain out of thin air?

-Reading the plot summary for the source novel helped me answer some of these basic questions but I was left wishing there was a scene or two in the film where the science stuff is explained more fully (instead of say the scene at the DIY store) - where's Michael Caine and his blackboard when you need him?
+Reading the plot summary for the source novel helped me fill in some of the gaps, but I was left wishing there was a scene or two in the film where the science stuff is explained more fully (instead of say a scene at a DIY store - just saying) - where's Michael Caine and his blackboard when you need him?

 That being said, the screenwriter has done a good job of converting what sounds like a densely plotted science-based story into a mainstream entertainment, and overall I had a good enough time.
 The story is original and intriguing, Gosling is always watchable, it's well directed, some of the visuals are breath-taking, the one action sequence is exciting, and I did laugh from time to time (especially at the Meryl Streep reference).

-However it says something about me that my favourite scene is a simple one near the end between Hüller and Gosling in her office, where there are no jokes and instead there is some real emotion.
+However it says something about me that my favourite scene is a simple one between Hüller and Gosling in her office, where there are no jokes but instead there is some real emotion.

 Comments